How To Cut Your Dog’s Nails

 Conversely, dogs with untrimmed nails are subject to several potential health complications.
 Untrimmed nails can snag on indoor or outdoor materials, compromising your dog’s mobility and heightening their risk of injury.
 Nails that are not trimmed can also grow to an excessive length, where germs and bacteria can live and grow.

-With the right grooming supplies, performing the nail-trimming process yourself can save you time and money..
+With the right grooming supplies, learning how to clip dog nails yourself can save you time and money.
 Over time, trimming your dog’s nails can even become an activity that brings you closer to your pet.

 Select Your Tools

-Before you begin, you’ll want to make sure that you have the right gear for the job.
+Before you begin learning how to trim dog nails, you’ll want to make sure that you have the right gear for the job.
 Examine your grooming toolkit to ensure you have access to what you’ll need to promote a quick, comfortable experience for your dog.

 When cutting your dog’s nails, you might need the following supplies: